Hackcraft-Labs/SharpShares/README.md

                 default: SYSVOL,NETLOGON,IPC$,PRINT$
     /outfile  - specify file for shares to be appended to instead of printing to std out /verbose  - return unauthorized shares
+    /spider   - print a list of all files existing within directories (and subdirectories) in identified shares /juicy    - list of comma-separated tokens to match in spidered files/folders to be reported as juicy /targets  - specify a comma-separated list of target hosts /sleep    - specify the time (in seconds) to sleep after each host is enumerated /jitter   - specify a jitter percentage for the sleeping pattern (0-100)
 ```

+## New Features
+- Sleep/Jitter support
+- Share Spidering
+- Identification of juicy files/folders/shares (list is configurable)
+- Target specification to bypass LDAP enumeration

 ## Execute Assembly
 ```